ks888/ansible-playbook-debugger/README.md

 2. When the debugger is invoked, issue commands for debug.
 Frequently used commands are:
   * `error` or `e` command to check an error.
-  * `list` or `l` command to check the details of a failed task, including the module's arguments.
+  * `list` or `l` command to check the details of a failed task, including a module's arguments.
   * `print variable` or `p variable` command to print a variable.
+  * `assign` command to replace a module's arguments.
-  * `set` command to add or update a module's argument.
+  * `update` command to partially update a module's arguments.
   * `redo` or `r` command to re-execute a task.
   * `quit` or `q` command to quit from the debugger.